eu90h/ascii-painter/README.md

 Usage
 -----
 The default map is 100x60.
 To change the dimensions, click File->New Map.

 The camera is controlled with the arrow keys.
+Undo is `ctrl-z`, and `ctrl-s` saves the current tile to the tile library.

 Features
 --------